-Date Petition Text (Prayer) No. of Responsible Officer Response Received Petitioners 27 AUGUST PETITION REQUEST Signed by 42 parents NO ACTION FOR INFORMATION ONLY 2018 Dear Mayor and Councillors & staff REQUIRED The subject of the petition went before Yesterday families at Dandenong West Primary School became aware members of Council in an item on the Agenda for that Council are considering a proposal to sell off the old Dandenong West Kindergarten site, 6 - 8 Fifth Avenue, Dandenong.
-Dandenong West Council meeting 27 August 2018.
-When I mentioned this to the Community Hub participants at our Primary Item 2.6.2 - Proposed Sale of Land: 6- Playgroups and Computer Class, the response from parents was an School 8 Fifth Avenue, Dandenong. immediate and clear request that we create our own petition to voice our Council received not to proceed with signatures, and 2 comments, from parents and school staff. the sale therefore there is no further Every single person I spoke to today was in favour of Council keeping the action required.
+Date Petition Text (Prayer) No. of Responsible Officer Response Kecelved Petitioners 27 AUGUST PETITION REQUEST Signed by 42 parents NO ACTION FOR INFORMATION ONLY 2018 Dear Mayor and Councillors & staff REQUIRED The subject of the petition went before Yesterday families at Dandenong West Primary School became aware members of Council in an item on the Agenda for that Council are considering a proposal to sell off the old Dandenong Dandenong West Council meeting 27 August 2018.
+When I mentioned this to the Community Hub participants at our Primary Item 2.6.2 - Proposed Sale of Land: 6- Playgroups and Computer Class, the response from parents was an School 8 Fifth Avenue, Dandenong. immediate and clear request that we create our own petition to voice our opinion, and that I then email the petition to you.
+It contains 42 Council resolved not to proceed with signatures, and 2 comments, from parents and school staff. the sale therefore there is no further Every single person I spoke to today was in favour of Council keeping the action required.
 Petition closed. site, to be used by the community as a small park.
 Acknowledgement letter was sent to the The attached document is a powerful example of our diverse Dandenong head petitioner 29 August 2018 West community's faith in the Australian democratic system, and the referencing Council's decision.
 Email rights and freedoms associated with voicing our opinion.
 I'm sure that followed 31 August 2018. your hearts will be warmed, as mine was, that our Dandenong West community members decided to 'have their say', and that they have confidence that their opinion will be considered.
-I plan to attend Monday's meeting to hear your deliberations on this issue, and we look forward to hearing your response.
+I plan to attend Monday's meeting to hear your deliberations on this issue, and we look forward to hearing vour response -